Ferlab-Ste-Justine/terraform-null-kubernetes-installation/README.md

 # About

 This is a terraform module to install kubernetes on a a bunch of master and worker nodes.
-The presence of a bastion with ansible installed is presumed.
+The presence of a bastion with docker installed is presumed.

 Currently, the module uses kubespray underneat the hood to achieve this and, subject to the limitations of kubespray, should be idempotent.

 Prior to running the kubernetes installation, the module will wait for cloud-init to run on all involved node.

-# Versions

-This module uses of the following versions of underlying components:
-- Kubespray: v2.16.0

 # Input Variables